{{ summaryTitle }}

 Worked Examples:

-A team enters Launch Readiness Dashboard for App name, Launch for Short name, keeps Start URL and Scope at /, and uses Standard + maskable icons with /icons/launch-dashboard.
-Manifest File should include four icon entries, Install Checklist should pass the name, launch, scope, display, icon, and color checks, and Asset Ledger should list standard and maskable 192 by 192 and 512 by 512 PNG paths.
+A team enters Launch Readiness Dashboard as App name, Launch as Short name, keeps Start URL and Scope at /, and selects Standard + maskable icons with /icons/launch-dashboard.
+Manifest File should include identity, launch, color, display, and four icon entries.
+Asset Ledger should list standard and maskable 192 by 192 and 512 by 512 PNG paths.

-A reporting app lives under /dashboard/, but Start URL is set to /reports/new while Scope is /dashboard/.
-The manifest can still be generated, yet Start inside scope should move to Review.
-The correction is to move the launch URL under /dashboard/ or widen scope only if the larger URL area truly belongs to the installed app.
+A reporting app belongs under /dashboard/, but Start URL is set to /reports/new while Scope is /dashboard/.
+Start inside scope should appear as Review.
+Moving the launch URL to /dashboard/reports/new keeps the installed app inside the intended URL boundary.

-A product name such as Enterprise Launch Control Center works as App name, but using the same value as Short name should trigger a Launcher label review because it exceeds the 12-character guide.
-Changing Short name to Launch keeps the full install prompt recognizable while giving compact launch surfaces a cleaner label.
+A full product name such as Enterprise Launch Control Center is reasonable for App name, but using it as Short name should trigger a Launcher label review because it is longer than the compact guide.
+Changing Short name to Launch keeps the full name available while giving small launch surfaces a cleaner label.

-If both App name and Short name are blank, the summary should say Manifest needs edits, Install Checklist should mark App name as Missing, and Copy manifest remains disabled.
-Entering either a full name or a short name clears that blocker so the remaining review notes can be handled normally.
+If both App name and Short name are blank, the summary should show Manifest needs edits, Install Checklist should mark App name as Missing, and Copy manifest remains unavailable.
+Entering either name clears that blocker.

 FAQ:

-A shortcut is meant to open a task inside the installed app.
-If its URL is outside Scope, the checklist marks Shortcut scope for review so the path can be moved or the scope decision can be reconsidered.
+A shortcut should open a task inside the installed app.
+If a shortcut URL is outside Scope, Shortcut scope moves to Review so the path or scope can be corrected.

 Glossary: